Global Nursing Leadership Institute™ (GNLI) 2026

 GNLI is a year-long programme that builds on the International Council of Nurses’ (ICN) legacy of working with senior nurses from around the world to increase their leadership understanding and expertise.

-During the programme, scholars will enjoy opportunities to network with ICN, the WHO and other global and regional health institutions and leaders, while developing policy-based projects based on the WHO priorities for their regions.
+During the programme, scholars will enjoy opportunities to network with ICN, WHO and other global and regional health institutions and leaders, while developing policy-based projects based on the WHO priorities for their regions.

 How to apply?